EU cooperation networks for migrant integration

 With a stronger coordination and knowledge exchange role than its forerunner, targeted study visits, peer reviews, workshops and mutual assistance actions on specific integration aspects are some of the new core learning activities EIN members’ representatives participate in.
 At the same time, public authorities constituting the network – mostly ministries responsible for migrant integration – continue their long-standing activities in supporting the integration of non-EU nationals and to consult with the European Commission on current developments and the further direction of the policy agenda.
 Many also have a role in the planning and implementation of dedicated EU funding opportunities, such as the Asylum, Migration and Integration Fund, in their respective countries.

 The first mutual learning activity took place on 8 and 9 February 2017 in the region of Vastra Gotaland, Sweden.
-30 practitioners from 10 EU Member States had the opportunity to study the local integration system, with a particular focus on the way different actors (national and regional governments and agencies, municipalities, civil society and refugee self-organised organisations) cooperate with each other.
+30 practitioners from 10 EU Member States had the opportunity to study the local integration system, with a particular focus on the way different actors cooperate with each other.
 Each Member State delegation included its EIN representative, a representative from a municipality and one from a civil society organisation.
-The next event is to be held in Brussels and will be dedicated to cooperation with the local level.
+A second study visit took on 18 and 19 October 2017, with a focus on labour market integration.

 The European Website on Integration is the first source of information for all EIN activities, documentation and outcomes.